 Copyright © 2018 Model Systems Knowledge Translation Center (MSKTC).
 You can freely reproduce and distribute this content.
 Include proper attribution.
 But you must get permission before using this content in fee-based products.

-Part 2: Brain injury impact on individuals' functioning
+Understanding Traumatic Brain Injury Part 2: Brain injury impact on individuals' functioning by the National Institute of Disability, Independent

 This factsheet explains the impact of TBI on individuals' functioning.